luciamartinf/AssignmentAnswers/Assignment3/README.md

 The following tasks are performed:

 -   Reads the genelist file with Arabidopsis Thaliana genes and stores them in an Array
--   Finds all Interaction Networks involving genes from the genelist
+-   Creates a Seq object and gets all the useful information for each gene in the genelist file
--   Creates a file called report.txt to store all the information about the Interaction Networks
+-   Genereates the files previously mentioned

 ### FileMaster.rb